kfoozminus/cheatsheets/go.md

 //so when you type a command, it will search in every $PATH, in what order? go help

-what if different files in same folder contains different "package ___", what will "go install" or "go install ___" do?
+what if different files in same folder contains different "package <name>", what will "go install" or "go install <name>" do?

 You are not allowed to re-declare global variable with same name in the same package.
 Hence, once version variable is declared, it can not be re-declared in the package scope.
 But you are free to re-declare elsewhere. --- https://medium.com/rungo/everything-you-need-to-know-about-packages-in-go-b8bac62b74cc